CLAWEST

 Sorting through each note provided insightful information regarding aspects of the product pages that work and those that don't, as well as any suggestions users would like to see implemented to improve their experience.

-Testing Feedback Uncovered 4 Moments of Friction
+Uncovered 4 Moments of User Friction

-Testing Feedback Uncovered 4 Moments of Friction
+Uncovered 4 Moments of User Friction

 According to the affinity map, the first iteration of the add-to-cart flow allowed all participants to successfully add an item to their cart but with 4 notable pain points: